kagisearch/vectordb/README.md

 VectorDB is a lightweight, low-latency Python package for storing and retrieving text using chunking, embedding, and vector search techniques.
 It provides an easy-to-use interface for saving, searching, and managing textual data with associated metadata and is designed for use cases where low latency is essential.

-Because of low latency and memory footpring, VectorDB is used to power AI features inside [Kagi search](https://kagi.com).
+Thanks to low latency and memory footprint, VectorDB is used to power AI features inside [Kagi search](https://kagi.com).

 ## Installation

-To install VectorDB, use pip (note vectordb2 package name):
+To install VectorDB, use pip:

 ```
 pip install vectordb2